xairline/xairline.github.io/content/_index/playload.md

 background = "secondary"
 align = "right"

-title = "Passenger/Cargo report"
+title = "Passenger report"
-subtitle= "Coming soon*"
+subtitle= "Feedback from your virtual passengers.
+You may get bonus or penalty based on some KPI (landing/on-time)"

 # Subtitle pre and post item
 #pre = "Awesome screenshot"
 #post = "Showcasing Syna"

 [asset]
-  image = "logo.png"
+  image = "pax-report.png"
 +++